-Stock rights Offering
+Stock Rights Offering

 So if a corporation offers pre-emptive rights and wants to raise more money by issuing new shares from its authorized, but unissued shares, it will offer rights to existing shareholders so that they can maintain their proportionate ownership of the company.
-The company will provide existing stockholders with subscription rights (aka rights certificates), giving stockholders the right, but not the obligation, to buy the new shares at a specified price—the subscription price—which is usually lower than the market price.
-A benefit for the company of selling to existing shareholders is that marketing costs will be less than selling to the general public.
-The rights offering is generally handled by investment bankers in a standby commitment, where the investment bank agrees to buy any shares not subscribed to by the holders of rights.
+The company will provide existing stockholders with subscription rights (aka rights certificates), giving stockholders the right, but not the obligation, to buy the new shares at a specified price — the subscription price — which is usually lower than the market price.
+A benefit for the company of selling to existing shareholders is that marketing costs will be less than selling to the public.

 A stockholder usually receives 1 right for each stock owned at the rights record date, when the rights certificates are issued to shareholders as of the rights record date.
 This gives the stockholder the right, but not the obligation, to buy additional shares of stock at the subscription price.
 To buy an additional share of stock requires a certain number of rights, and the number of rights required will be the quotient of the number of issued shares divided by the number of newly issued shares.
 If there is a remainder, then there will be a dollar amount added to the number of rights required to purchase each share.
 This will allow the shareholder to buy enough shares to maintain proportionate ownership, but no more.

-1 Share of Stock =Issued Shares Number Rights + Possible Specific Dollar Amount
+Rights + Possible Specific Dollar Amount

 Newly Issued Shares Number

-Value of 1 Cum Right =Stock Market Value - Subscription Value
+Value of 1 Cum Right =

 However, this value is theoretical because the right is attached to the stock and therefore is bought and sold with the stock during the cum-rights period.
 During the ex-rights period, the rights are sold separately, like a stock, and the formula is the same, but without the +1 in the denominator.

-Value of 1 Right =Stock Market Value - Subscription Value
+Value of 1 Right =

 Number of Rights needed to Buy 1 Share of Stock